bnb-chain/greenfield-storage-provider/core/task/README.md

 ApprovalTask is used to record approval information for users creating buckets and objects.
 Primary SP approval is required before serving the bucket and object.
 If SP approves the message, it will sign the approval message.
-The greenfield will verify the signature of the approval message to determine whether the SP accepts the bucket and object.
+The mechain will verify the signature of the approval message to determine whether the SP accepts the bucket and object.
 When primary replicating pieces to secondary SPs, the approval message is broadcast to other SPs.
 If they approve the message, the primary SP will select some of them to replicate the pieces to.
 Before receiving the pieces, the selected SPs will verify the signature of the approval message.
 ApprovalTask includes ApprovalCreateBucketTask, ApprovalCreateBucketTask